Haran-K/Marks-Scrapper/README.md

 You can install the libraries using the command: pip install "library-name"

-Script also requires you to download the Chrome webdriver, you can download it from : https://sites.google.com/a/chromium.org/chromedriver/downloads
+Script also requires you to download the Chrome webdriver, you can download it Online.

 # Steps to configure the Chrome-webdriver in the script:
 1. Install the webdriver and copy the location of the path where the chromedriver was installed.